hcarey-data/Online-Retail-Analysis-Project/README.md

 ## Key Insights

 Also in BigQuery, a pareto analysis was conducted to see the effects of the high value customer base.
-According to this analysis, 20 percent of the customer base in the data contribute 85 percent of the total sales.
+According to this analysis, about 85 percent of the customer base in the data contribute 80 percent of the total sales, meaning that customer engagement and spending is mostly evenly distributed as opposed to concentrated within a small group.
 From the seasonality indices, November and December appear to be the best performing months out of the different years because the monthly sales exceed the average monthly sales and overall average sales.
 The fourth quarter of the different years have the most sale activity as well.
 The recency, frequency,